mjopenglsdl/small3d/README.md

 --------

 - Runs on Windows, Mac, Linux (I have tested it on Debian and Fedora and somebody has told me that it works on Ubuntu, too).
-- It can be built to use SDL or GLFW, whichever you prefer to use.
+- It can be built to either SDL or GLFW.
 - Uses OpenGL 3.3 and defaults to 2.1 if the former is not available.
 So, it comes with two sets of shaders.
 - Uses C++11.
 - You can tweak the engine's shaders, as long as you keep the same incoming variables and uniforms.